Patriots blow past Jaguars 50-10, earn playoff berth | Times Leader

 “We’ve got more games to play, it’s as simple as that,” Harris said.
 “We all believe we’ve got something special with this team.”

 New England’s defense also bounced back from a rough outing against Buffalo, holding the Jaguars to 253 yards and 3 of 9 on third downs.
 Myles Bryant, J.C.
-Jackson and Kyle Dugger .
+Jackson and Kyle Dugger all had interceptions.

 It was part of the latest rough outing for Jaguars quarterback and No. 1 overall draft pick Trevor Lawrence, who finished 17 of 27 for 193 yards.
 He had a late touchdown pass, his first in five games.
 But it came against mostly backups.